I’ve been pleasantly surprised to notice nzherald.co.nz increasingly embedding source documents within stories.

 There was an example this morning in the Bennett rolls out ‘investment approach’ story, which references an issues paper put out by the Productivity Commission asking for public input on how to improve public sector services.

 The Herald used DocumentCloud to embed the Productivity Commission issues paper in the story so you could check details or read it through right there and then.
-It looks like this in the story:

 Points also awarded for providing a link to the Productivity Commission website, which is where the public can make submissions on the issues paper.
 It’s nice to see news orgs finally linking out to other sites in service of their readers.